Xekeros/House-Rent-Prediction/README.md

 ---

-## 📊 Çıktılar
+## 📊 Outputs

-### 📈 Regresyon Metrikleri
+### 📈 Regression Metrics
-- MAE (Ortalama Mutlak Hata)
+- MAE (Mean Absolute Error)
-- MSE (Ortalama Kare Hata)
+- MSE (Mean Squared Error)
-- RMSE (Karekök Ortalama Hata)
+- RMSE (Root Mean Squared Error)
-- R² Score (Doğruluk)
+- R² Score

-### 🧮 Sınıflandırma
+### 🧮 Classification
-- Kiralar şu sınıflara bölünür:
+- Rents are divided into the following classes:
   - **Low**: 0 - 10,000
   - **Medium**: 10,000 - 30,000
   - **High**: 30,000+

-- Sınıflandırma performansı `classification_report` ile değerlendirilir.
+- Classification performance is evaluated with `classification_report`.

-- Ayrıca **confusion matrix** (karmaşıklık matrisi) aşağıdaki gibi görselleştirilir:
+- Additionally, the **confusion matrix** is visualized as follows:

-### 🔍 Örnek Confusion Matrix
+### 🔍 Example Confusion Matrix

-> Bu görsel çalışma tamamlandığında oluşur:
+> This image is generated after running the script:

 ![Confusion Matrix](confusion_matrix_example.png)

-> Not: Yukarıdaki görselin oluşturulabilmesi için betik çalıştırıldıktan sonra `.png` olarak kaydedilmesi gerekir.
+> Note: To generate the above image, the script must be run and the plot saved as `.png`.

 ---

-## 📬 Katkı ve İletişim
+## 📬 Contribution & Contact

-Bu proje, **CMPE 442 - Machine Learning** dersi kapsamında geliştirilmiştir.
-Geliştiriciye ulaşmak için GitHub üzerinden iletişime geçebilirsiniz.
+This project was developed for the **CMPE 442 - Machine Learning** course.
+You can contact the developer via GitHub.